Mortgage Calculator

 What is included in a mortgage payment?

-A mortgage payment usually includes principal and interest.
-Many homeowners also pay property taxes, homeowners insurance, and sometimes PMI through their monthly payment.
-HOA fees are separate but still matter for housing-cost planning.
+The mortgage loan payment itself is principal and interest.
+Many homeowners also pay property taxes, homeowners insurance, and sometimes PMI as part of their monthly housing payment.
+HOA fees are usually separate from the loan but still matter for housing-cost planning.

 Does this calculator include taxes and insurance?